-James was sitting exactly in the last row of the bride's side.
+James was sitting in the last row of the bride's side.
 He could faintly hear a woman screeching about her wedding veil falling to the floor and would someone pick it up, instead just standing there like a bunch of fools?
 James had a feeling that was the bride.

 And so it did.
 A man started playing a song on an organ at the very front of the church and all of the guests stood up.
 James watched them do this, confused, but followed their movements anyway.
 Why the heck were they all standing up?
 Were the muggles going to dance?

 Lily abruptly stopped, the bloke stumbling slightly, and looked over her shoulder at him.
-Her eyes widen before narrowing.
-Well.
-At least she'd found James...
+She frowned and rolled her eyes, then turned away and continued down the aisle.